Welcome ~ We’re glad you’ve stopped by.

 ____________________________________________________

+STOP BY FOR WORSHIP!
 We would love to have you join us any Sunday morning at 10:30.
 Our choir sings!
 The congregation sings and prays (and sometimes laughs a little,) scripture is read and reflected on– and then we spend time over goodies visiting, listening and getting to know each other.
+Consider this our heartiest invitation.
+Please feel free to bring a friend or family member.
+Every guest is welcomed with open arms.
+Worship lasts for about an hour.

 Jesus depicted carrying home a single lamb, the centerpiece of our beautiful sanctuary stained-glass.